crdoconnor/strictyaml/docs/why/implicit-typing-removed.md

 - DE
 ```

 "This was fine for a while.
-Then eventually we got around to adding
+However, when we got around to adding
-Norway..."
+Norway all hell broke loose..."

 ```yaml
 countries: